prudvi/ProductCatalogue/README.md

 # ProductCatalogue

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
+This project was generated ia generated using Angula CLI version 6.1.
+This is basically used to perform crud operation on the client and server using ngrx-strore for maintaining state across the application.

 ## Development server